amrhassab/Computational-Photography/HW3/README.md

 ### Results
 #### Input Image: union-terrrace.jpg
+This is the target image we want to resize.
 ![](union-terrace.jpg)
 #### Energy Function Output: 2a.jpg
+Here we can see that edges where there is a sharp contrast in color, like the edge between the floor and a colorful table, have the highest energy.
 ![](2a.jpg)
 #### cumulative minimum energy array: 2b.jpg
 ![](2b.jpg)